crweiner/hacktoberfest-swag-list/README.md

 #### **CircleCI**

 - **Swags**: Sticker Packs, T-Shirts, Limited Edition Orb Magin Pin
-- **Requirements**: Contribute to the github repository of CircleCI and create 1-4 PRs
+- **Requirements**: Contribute to the [github repository of CircleCI](https://github.com/circleci) and get 1-4 PRs merged or accepted
+  - Sticker Packs: 1-3 PRs in Challenge 1
+  - Stickers and a T-Shirt: 4 PRs in Challenge 1
+  - Sticker Pack, T-Shirt and a Limited Edition Orb Magin Pin: Complete Challenge 2
-- **How to sign up**:
+- **How to sign up**: Complete either of the challenges below to participate.
+Once you’ve successfully submitted your pull requests, fill out this [form](https://circleci-community.typeform.com/to/mErGL0nv) to receive your swag.
-  - Challenge 1 - Complete a merged or accepted PR to include orb usage on an existing CircleCI config
+  - Challenge 1: Complete a merged or accepted PR to include orb usage on an existing CircleCI config
-  - Challenge 2 - Develop and publish an orb using the Orb Development Kit (COMING SOON).
+  - Challenge 2: Develop and publish an orb using the Orb Development Kit (COMING SOON).
 Make sure your orb offers value to other developers!
-  Complete one of the challenges above to participate.
-Once you’ve successfully submitted your pull requests, fill out this [form](https://circleci-community.typeform.com/to/mErGL0nv) to receive your swag.
-- **Notes** - Visit https://hacktoberfest.circleci.com/ for more details.
+- **Notes** - Visit [CircleCI](https://hacktoberfest.circleci.com/) for more details.
 Join the #orbtoberfest discussion on the [community forum](https://discuss.circleci.com/) for ideas, FAQs, and to ask any questions.

 ### D